Help us improve your experience.

 Figure 1: JNU Topology JNU Topology

-• JNU controller—JNU controller is a centralized entity presenting the unified CLI view of multiple network devices that are added as JNU satellites.
+• JNU controller—A centralized entity that presents a unified CLI view of multiple network devices such as JNU satellites in the CSDS topology.
 This node runs the jnud process in controller mode.
-JNU topology also supports active-active high availability with dual-controller setup.
-You can use dual controllers in JNU topology.
+In addition to a single-controller setup, the JNU topology supports dual-controller setup to provide active/active high availability.

 • JNU satellite—JNU satellites are the physical or virtual network devices that operate under the control of JNU controller.
-The node runs the jnud process in satellite mode.
+Each node runs the jnud process in satellite mode.

-The connectivity between the JNU nodes uses the CSDS management network, eliminating the need for a separate network.
-The controller and satellites communicate uses jnuadmin user credentials that gets created during JNU configuration.
+The connectivity between the JNU nodes is established using the CSDS management network, eliminating the need for a separate network.
+During JNU configuration, the device creates jnuadmin user credentials.
+The controller and satellites use these credentials to communicate.
 The communication channel is secure NETCONF over SSH connection.
-The controller learns satellite's device management schema.
+The controller learns each satellite's device management schema.
 Device management schema is a unique data model that is specific to a network device.
 It describes the complete configuration and operational capabilities of the device.
-Once JNU is configured, you can access all the satellite's schema from the controller allowing you to centrally manage the nodes.
+After you configure JNU, you can access all the satellite's schema from the controller and manage the nodes centrally from the controller.

 JNU Topology Considerations

-• The MX Series running the jnud process acts as the JNU controller.
-You can use MX Series for JNU controller.
-We support single touch point management solution with single controller or dual controllers.
+• The MX Series router running the jnud process acts as the JNU controller.
+We support a single touchpoint management solution with a single controller or with dual controllers.

-• The SRX Series Firewalls, vSRX Virtual Firewalls, and Junos Device Manager (JDM) running the jnud process act as JNU satellites.
+• The SRX Series Firewalls, vSRX Virtual Firewalls (vSRX), and Junos Device Manager (JDM) running the jnud process act as JNU satellites.

 Note:

-• The external Ubuntu server that hosts the JDM and vSRX Virtual Firewall instances is not part of the JNU topology.
+• The external Ubuntu server that hosts the JDM and vSRX instances is not part of the JNU topology.

 • You must run the same Junos OS release on the controller and the satellite nodes.